MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 Protected Network Statistics:

-: A sequence of Network Statistics objects whose length is given by Protected Count.
+: A sequence of Network Statistics objects whose length is given by the Protected Count.

 Integrity Tag:

-: A 32-byte integrity tag, calculated as described in {{integrity-tag}}.
+: A message integrity check,  as described in {{integrity-tag}}.
 This field is absent if Protected Count is zero.
+While this document provides some examples, the format of the check MUST be treated as opaque by the receiver.

 Unprotected Count: